Posts Tagged ‘Austin’

 I’m very happy to welcome Matt Hinsley of the Austin Classical Guitar Society (among other things – he’s sort of a one-man juggernaut for the cause of music education and promoting the classical guitar, and his energy and enthusiasm are contagious and humbling) as the newest contributor the GSI Blog.
 Matt’s going to be filling us in on his activities, as well as conducting interviews with educators and guitarists and whatever else he feels like writing about.
 On of my favorite things about Matt is that he’s constantly finding new ways to bring the guitar to new audiences, and to bring new audiences to the guitar.
 This first post of his is a great example of that:

 Apparently David Russell is a golfer, and a good sport, because the Austin Guitar Society is auctioning off tickets to see Russell play in Austin, as well as lunch and 18 holes of golf with him at Austin’s Barton Creek Resort on Sunday, April 3, 2011.
 It’s all for the very good cause of supporting the Austin CGS’s educational outreach program, so if you’re into golf and guitar this seems pretty cool.
-You can bid here.
+View the bidding results here.

 GuitarCurriculum.com is an amazing program developed by Matt Hinsley and all of the folks over at the Austin CG Society.
 Not only is it a really fantastic way to get players of different skill levels playing together (which is a feat in itself), but the proceeds from GuitarCurriculum.com go directly to supporting Austin CGS’s outreach program.
 They’ve done an amazing job with their curriculum and I really think anyone who teaches kids (or any groups, really) needs to check this out.